tbcontributor47-coder/AirDwagProjects/instruction.md

 - Must handle at least 1,000 records per file.
 - Must not be quadratic in number of records.

+- Advisory: aim for solutions that process typical test files quickly (preferably under 10s).
+- The verifier may include a runtime assertion controlled by the environment variable `EFT_RUNTIME_LIMIT` (seconds); slow implementations may fail that test.

 ## Verifier-aligned sanity examples

 These are examples of situations the verifier tests.